 Performing on the Celtic harp and mountain dulcimer, Lorinda transports listeners to a place that reminds them of their ancestral roots.
 Her music encompasses the roots of American music from the ancient songs and dances of the Celtic lands to American old time music and current folk idiom.

 Lorinda grew up in a musical family in southern Kentucky, performing at an early age on piano and oboe.
 After earning a music education degree, she focused on folk music and added numerous stringed instruments to her pallet of offerings.
-She has organized and performed with various groups throughout her music career, and continues to have the flexibility to offer programming for solo, duo, trio and band, performing genres from traditional music to classical and popular tunes for weddings and receptions.
+She has organized, led and performed with various groups throughout her music career, and continues to have the flexibility to offer programming for solo, duo, trio and full ensemble performing genres from traditional music to classical and popular tunes for weddings and receptions.

-As a music therapist, Lorinda reaches populations beyond the concert stage through her work with the Very Special Arts of Kentucky and the Kentucky Center's Arts-In-Healing Directory.
+As a music therapist, Lorinda reaches populations beyond the concert stage through her work with VSA Kentucky, the Kentucky Center For The Arts' Arts in Healing Directory and her private practice.
 Through concerts, workshops, special programs and retreats, Lorinda provides both entertaining and therapeutic music to diverse audiences.

-A reflection of Lorinda's background in performing, music education and music therapy, performances are informative and engaging whether on a concert stage, in a classroom, or for a weekend retreat, wedding or festival event.
-Audiences of all ages enjoy the historic charm of Lorinda's music.
+A reflection of Lorinda's background in performing, music education and music therapy, performances are informative and engaging whether on a concert stage, in a classroom or as part of a weekend retreat, wedding, or festival event.
+Audiences of all ages enjoy the “historic charm” of Lorinda's music.